 - try some fun grains!
 Quinoa, millet, amaranth, buckwheat…

 4. Get AT LEAST the recommended 5 veggies daily, if not more; and 1-2 fruits

 - Have a green smoothie with some extra kale, spinach, or collard greens

 - A lot of Functional Nutritionists are now encouragin 9-12 servings!
 Can you rise to the challenge?

 - Have fruit and/or veggies with each meal to kick it off and get your digestive juices flowin’

-5. If you need meat, eggs, or dairy, make sure it’s the lean versions, and go organic and hormone free!
-Keep it limited to 1-3 small servings a day for the first week.
+5. If you need meat, eggs, or dairy, make sure it’s the clean: free range, grass-fed, organic, etc. Keep it limited to 1-3 small servings a day for the first week.